AzDocs/AzDocs/Wiki/Azure/Azure-CLI-Snippets/Functions.md

 ## Logging

-Diagnostic settings are enabled for your Function App (and your deployment slots).
+You have the ability to disable the diagnostic settings for your Function App (and your deployment slots).
+When you want to do this, add the switch `DiagnosticSettingsDisabled`.
+Next to that, you have the ability to specify which set of diagnostic logs you would like to enable.

+For the category `logs` the parameter `DiagnosticSettingsLogs` can be used and for the category `metrics` the parameter `DiagnosticSettingsMetrics`.
+If you do not specify these settings, the default set (everything) will be enabled for your resource.

 These logs get written to the Log Analytics Workspace that you specified.
-Easy as that!